nenad-zivkovic/yii2-basic-template/README.md

     - RbacController's init() action will insert 5 roles and 2 permissions in our rbac tables created by migration.
     - Roles can be easily assigned to users by administrators of the site.
     - Nice example of how to use rbac in your code is given in this application.
 See: AppController.
-- Session data is stored in _protected/session folder.
+- Session data is stored in _protected/session folder ( changes from v2 ).
 - System setting are stored in config/params.php file ( changes from v2 ).
 - Theming is supported out of box.
 - Administrators and The Creator can manage users ( changes from v2 ).